-Robert R. Glauber, 74, has been a director of Northeast and the Bank since December 29, 2010.
+Robert R. Glauber, 75, has been a director of Northeast and the Bank since December 29, 2010.
 He is also a Lecturer at Harvard's Kennedy School of Government and was a Visiting Professor at Harvard Law School in 2007 and 2009.
 Previously, he served as Chairman and Chief Executive Officer of NASD (now FINRA), the private-sector regulator of the U.S. securities markets, from September 2001 to September 2006, after becoming NASD's Chief Executive Officer in November 2000.

 Prior to becoming an officer at NASD, he was a Lecturer at the Kennedy School from 1992 until 2000, Under Secretary of the Treasury for Finance from 1989 to 1992 and previously to that, was a Professor of Finance at the Harvard Business School.
-Mr. Glauber served as Executive Director of the Task Force ("Brady Commission") appointed by President Reagan to report on the 1987 stock market crash.
+Mr. Glauber served as Executive Director of the

+Task Force ("Brady Commission") appointed by President Reagan to report on the 1987 stock market crash.

-Mr. Glauber has served on the Boards of the Federal Reserve Bank of Boston, a number of Dreyfus mutual funds, the Investment Company Institute and Quadra Realty Trust, Inc. and as president of the Boston Economic Club.
-Mr. Glauber presently is a director of Moody's Corporation and Freddie Mac, Chairman of XL Capital Ltd., and a Vice Chairman of the trustees that oversee the International Accounting Standards Board.
+Mr. Glauber has served on the Boards of the Federal Reserve Bank of Boston, Freddie Mac, Moody's Corporation, a number of Dreyfus mutual funds, the Investment Company Institute and Quadra Realty Trust, Inc. and as president of the Boston Economic Club.
+Mr. Glauber presently is Chairman of the Board of Directors of XL Capital Ltd., a director of Pioneer Global Asset Management, S.p.A, and a Vice Chairman of the trustees that oversee the International Accounting Standards Board.
 He has been a Senior Advisor at Peter J. Solomon Co., an investment bank, since November 2006.
 Mr. Glauber graduated from Harvard College and received his doctorate from Harvard Business School.